archgame/Agent_Ecology/Assets/Agents/Group four/README.md

 * Elderly

 >Targets of elderlies are markets, bus stops and parks where elderlies will stop for 5 seconds.
-If possible, they will stop at markets and parks much longer.
+If possible, they will stop at markets and gardens much longer.

 * Robot